 If additional security is needed (or OmniGroup not trusted), any WebDAV server would be able to replace the Omni Sync Server.
 Therefore, it could be self hosted using something like NextCloud or any enterprise solution for WebDAV.

 As no app comes without its downsides, OmniFocus of course has a couple of drawbacks.
-In the following, I will discuss the most striking ones.
+In the following, we will discuss the most striking ones.

 No official solutions for non-Apple platforms